hartwigmedical/scripts/texts/portalHelpText.md

 - paste the BAM file link at field "File URL"
 - paste the BAI file link at field "Index URL"

-Note: same procedure aplies to VCF files
+Note: same procedure applies to VCF files

 **Example download using WGET:**
 - create the links (by clicking the most right icon next to a run)